ccao-data/data-architecture/dbt/README.md

 ## Usage

-Make sure you have the virtual environment activated:
+To run dbt commands, make sure you have the virtual environment activated:

 ```
 source venv/bin/activate
 ```

-Authenticate with AWS MFA if you haven't already today:
+You must also authenticate with AWS using MFA if you haven't already today:

 ```
 aws-mfa
 ```

+### Build tables and views

-Build the models to create views in our Athena warehouse:
+Build the models to create tables and views in our Athena warehouse:

 ```
 dbt run